 Final Thoughts and Testing

-I tried this on a couple different PCBs and different monitors.
-I liked the outcome of each test.
-I did run a couple connectors with +5 volts and ground.
-I ran these to my VGA converter along with the ability to hook up a logic probe.
-I did not mount the Jamma connecter to the wood.
-I realized a little bit of slack helped when plugging in PCBs.
+This unit worked on a couple different PCBs and different monitors.
+The decision was made to run a couple connectors with +5 volts and ground.
+These provided voltage to my VGA converter along with the ability to hook up a logic probe.
 When I finished this project, I realized I need to add a couple more items when I have a chance.

 - I would like to create a simple circuit that will take the +5 volts and convert it to -5 volts.
 Some of the audio on the PCBs that I tested didn’t work due to not having -5 volts.

 EDIT: 01/07/2020 added a circuit to convert the +5 volts to -5 volts.